ChimeHQ/LanguageServerProtocol/README.md

 ## Contributing and Collaboration

-I'd love to hear from you!
-Get in touch via [mastodon](https://mastodon.social/@mattiem), an issue, or a pull request.
+I would love to hear from you!
+Issues or pull requests work great.
+A Discord server is also available for live help, but I have a strong bias towards asnwering in the form of documenation.

 I prefer collaboration, and would love to find ways to work together if you have a similar project.